 When getting your professional headshot taken, it’s important to be thoughtful about what you wear.
 Our clothes affect the way we look, feel, and photograph.
-Nothing feels worse than getting your pictures back and not feeling your best.
-So to best be prepared, we have put together a list of tips to consider when getting dressed for your professional headshots.
+You want to get your picture proofs back and feel amazing about them.
+So to best be prepared, we have put together a list of tips to help you decide what to wear for professional headshots.

 1. Keep your jewelry and accessories simple.

 When accessorizing for a professional headshot, it can be easy to overdo it.
 Try and follow the “less is more” method.
-Flashy jewelry can affect the photo poorly, and distract from your headshot.
+Flashy jewelry can distract from your headshot.
 When someone looks at your headshot, you want them to look at your face, not your neck.

 2. Avoid loud patterns.

-Choosing a neutral color for your headshot is the safest way to ensure a classy and flattering professional headshot.
-However, you want to make sure you wear a color you feel fantastic in.
-If you know you don’t like yourself in a particular color, don’t wear it.
-And if you have a work shirt that you think makes you look your best, but it’s not a neutral color, wear it anyways!
+The best tops for headshots are neutral-colored.
+Choosing a neutral color for your headshot is the safest way to ensure a classy and flattering professional picture.
+However, we encourage you to wear a color that makes you feel fantastic.
+And if you have an outfit that makes you feel and look your best, wear it!
+We have a client that has a shirt he calls “results” that he wears to every shoot.

 4. Dress for your industry.